SydneyBioX/BIDCell/README.md

 Currently, our repository provides the processed single cell reference for breast cancer, with the positive and negative markers.
 We also provide the nuclei segmentation and nuclei cell-type classifications for a public dataset.
 We will be including instructions for performing these preprocessing tasks for other datasets shortly.

-To train and run BIDCell, first download the dataset (Xenium Output Bundle In Situ Replicate 1) from https://www.10xgenomics.com/products/xenium-in-situ/preview-dataset-human-breast
+Unzip the provided nuclei segmentation ``data/nuclei.zip`` and place the image as such: ``data/nuclei.tif``

-Unzip ``data/nuclei.zip`` and place the image as such: ``data/nuclei.tif``
+To train and run BIDCell, download the dataset (Xenium Output Bundle In Situ Replicate 1) from https://www.10xgenomics.com/products/xenium-in-situ/preview-dataset-human-breast

 ### Process the transcript data

-1. Put ``transcripts.csv.gz`` into the ``/preprocess`` folder, or note its path.
+1. Put ``transcripts.csv.gz`` from the Xenium Output Bundle into the ``/preprocess`` folder, or note its path.

 2. Convert detected transcripts to image maps of gene expressions: